named-data-ndnSIM/ndnSIM/docs/source/intro.rst

        sudo port instal boost

-3. Other NS-3 modules have additional dependencies.
+3. If you are planning to use other modules, like visualizer, a number of additional dependencies should be installed.
 For example, in order to run `visualizer`_ module, the following should be installed:

    * For Ubuntu::